16 Days | 29 Oct – 13 Nov, 2019

 For meals not included you should allow around US$20-25 for lunch and around USD$25-30 for dinner.
 In addition, you should allow for drinks and any personal shopping you may wish to do.
 There is plenty to purchase in the bazaars including textiles of all sorts, gold and silver jewellery, papyrus paintings and brass and copper items – so be prepared!

 The cost of the Abu Simbel excursion is $USD295 per person including transport, flights, the entrance fee and a local guide.
 This must be pre-booked and is paid locally in US Dollars cash.

 What We Provide

 In Cairo our superior 4-star hotel is located in downtown Cairo providing good connections to the many attractions we visit.
 Between Luxor and Aswan, we travel aboard a 5-star chartered dahabiya with comfortable cabins, private facilities, a bar, restaurant, and spacious sundeck.
-In Alexandria we continue the Edwardian theme and stay at a lovely colonial hotel, built in 1904, in the heart of the city, overlooking the harbour. *Single cabins are limited on dahabiya and the supplement is if we can’t provide a single use cabin.
+In Alexandria we continue the Edwardian theme and stay at a lovely colonial hotel, built in 1904, in the heart of the city, overlooking the harbour. *Single cabins are limited on dahabiya and the supplement is not applied if we can’t provide a single use cabin.

 Food and drink

 Daily breakfast is included and all meals while cruising and four other dinners.
 Meals offer a choice of Egyptian and international cuisine with soups, salads, meat dishes, pasta and variety of desserts.
 In Cairo there will be an opportunity to eat at a number of local restaurants with recommendations provided by Nancy and Christine.
 Bottled water is widely available throughout Egypt and soft drinks are also easy to find.
 Alcoholic drinks (local beer and wines) are available in tourist hotels.